The Chateau Gallery

 International Submission Deadline:

-The Surreal is an international open call for photographers ages 18 and older.
-All forms of two-dimensional images, traditional and non-conventional media, and conventional or alternative processes with a subjective analog or digital photographic base are welcome for submission.
+The Art of Abandonment is an international open call for photographers ages 18 and older.
+All forms of two-dimensional images, traditional and non-conventional media, and conventional or alternative photographic processes with a subjective analog or digital photographic base are welcome for submission.

 Format: Online Exhibition